hudsonbay/hello_sockets/README.md

 ### How to intertact with this application

-We implemented `PingChannel` and configured our `Socket` route to send the `ping` topic to our `Channel`.
+I implemented `PingChannel` and configured our `Socket` route to send the `ping` topic to our `Channel`.
 We can use a CLI application to test that our `Channel` works. `wscat` is an npm package that allows for connecting to, sending data to, and receiving data from a WebSocket.
 It can be a little cumbersome to use but has the advantage of being easy to setup.
 Use `npm install -g wscat` in order to get started.

 ####`ping` topic
 | Step | Command | Output |